learning-zone/nodejs-basics/README.md

 The "VM" module enables compiling and running code within V8 Virtual Machine contexts.
 JavaScript code can be compiled and run immediately or compiled, saved, and run later.
 It provides a way of executing JavaScript on a virtual machine.

+A common use case is to run the code in a different V8 Context.
+This means invoked code has a different global object than the invoking code.

 **Syntax:**

 ```js